Wanda Group: Operations

-By January 2017, Dalian Wanda Group was the largest film exhibitor in China, with Shanghai Film Group in second.
+By January 2017, the Dalian Wanda Group emerged as China's largest film exhibitor, with Shanghai Film Group ranked second.

 In July 2017, the Chinese Central Government introduced new measures that bar state-owned banks from providing new loans to private Chinese firms to curb their foreign expansion.
 According to media reports, the measures were approved directly by General Secretary Xi Jinping.
-Next to Wanda Group, the measures also targeted HNA Group Co., Anbang Insurance Group as well as Fosun International Ltd. Chairman Wang Jianlin responded by announcing that the company will focus on investing into the domestic market, and sold $9.4 billion worth of assets, including 77 hotels and a 91 percent stake in 13 theme parks to a smaller Chinese competitor.
+Next to Wanda Group, the measures also targeted HNA Group Co., Anbang Insurance Group as well as Fosun International Ltd. Chairman Wang Jianlin responded by announcing that the company would focus on investing into the domestic market, and sold $9.4 billion worth of assets, including 77 hotels and a 91 percent stake in 13 theme parks to a smaller Chinese competitor.

-In October 2018, Dalian Wanda exited the domestic Chinese theme park business by selling its parks management companies to Sunac for 6.3 billion yuan ($900 million).
-The deal included the film and TV studios that Wanda constructed in Qingdao.
+In October 2018, Dalian Wanda exited the domestic Chinese theme park business by selling off its theme parks and its corresponding management companies to the Chinese property developer Sunac for 6.3 billion yuan (US$900 million).

+In addition, the deal encompassed the film and television production studio established by Wanda in Qingdao.

 Sponsorships

 Since 2011, Dalian Wanda has been the major sponsor of the Chinese Super League football league.
 From 1994 to 2000, it was the primary sponsor for the Dalian Shide F.C. (then named Dalian Wanda F.C.), during which time the club won four titles in the Chinese top-tier Jia-A League.

-The "China's Future Football Stars" project, kicked off in 2013, is being funded by the Wanda Group with an initial phase-I investment of at least 200 million yuan (approximately $32.5 million), the biggest sponsorship in domestic youth sports development since 1949.
-The program will see 30 young footballers sent to Spain each year for a three-year training program that will consist of football training, as well as education in Spanish language and local culture.
+The "China's Future Football Stars" project that kicked off in 2013, was being funded by the Wanda Group with an initial phase-I investment of at least 200 million yuan (approximately $32.5 million), the biggest sponsorship in domestic youth sports development since 1949.
+The program would see 30 young footballers sent to Spain each year for a three-year training program that would consist of football training, as well as education in Spanish language and local culture.

 On March 18, 2016, Wanda signed a deal with FIFA to provide sponsorship at the next four World Cup competitions, up until 2030.
 Although it is still unclear as to how much money has changed hands, and also which Wanda Subsidiaries will be appearing.
-This deal makes Wanda the first Chinese First-Tier FIFA Sponsor.
+This deal made Wanda the first Chinese First-Tier FIFA Sponsor.

 On December 9, 2016, Wanda signed a deal with Atlético Madrid to have the new stadium named after the Wanda Group.
 The new stadium's name is Wanda Metropolitano.
 At the time of deal, Wanda Group owned 20% of the Spanish football club.

-In September 2019, the IAAF announced in Doha that the Wanda Group will become the title partner of the Diamond League for ten years from 2020.
+In September 2019, the IAAF announced in Doha that the Wanda Group would become the title partner of the Diamond League for ten years from 2020.
 As part of this collaboration, Infront, a Wanda Sports Group company, has signed a five-year agreement with the IAAF and the Diamond League for the international media rights to the elite track and field circuit in 2025.